-- 27% said they didn't have any paint in storage at the time. - The most common amount of paint stored at home/business was "1 up to 5 gallons," although a significant percentage said they had "less than 1 gallon."
+- 28% said they didn't have any paint in storage at the time. - The most common amounts of paint stored at home/business were "less than 1 gallon" and "1 up to 5 gallons."

 How much leftover or unwanted paint do you have in your home or business at this time (e.g., primer, interior or exterior house paint, stain, deck sealer, or clear finishes like varnish)?